acolite/tact/README.md

             machine rda.ucar.edu
             login $l
             password $l

+* Edit your .dodsrc file to point to your .netrc file: `nano $HOME/.dodsrc`.
+Write the full path explicitly:
+            HTTP.NETRC=/path/to/.netrc

 * run `python tact.py --input $in --output $out` where $in is the full path to an extracted L1 Landsat bundle, and $out the full path to the target output directory (which will be generated).

 ## Options